Community organizing: Grassroots action

-Limitations to Grassroots Organizing
+Limitations to grassroots organizing

 Grassroots organizing is vulnerable, being dependent on the support of more powerful people; its goals can be easily thwarted.
 Because grassroots organizing focuses on building relationships within the community, scholars note that grassroots community organizing can be passive and depoliticizing.
 This approach to building community empowerment does not aim for a specific political or social goal.
 In other words, building relationships do not always directly confront institutions, though it might challenge an individual's views through one-on-one conversations with other individuals in the community.

-Feminist Community Organizing
+Feminist community organizing

 Feminist organizing, also known as women's community organizing, is community organizing with a feminist motivation.
 The goals of feminist organizing include: increasing women's employment opportunities; improving women's physical and mental well-being; and, raising consciousness.
 Organizers prioritize raising consciousness for women to understand how their personal struggles are interconnected with societal inequalities.
 While women have participated in grassroots organizing, the characteristics of feminism distinguish feminist organizing from other forms of grassroots organizing.

-Community-Building in Feminist Organizing
+Community-building in feminist organizing

 Feminists want to break down racial and gendered boundaries and promote unity among women.
 Feminist organizing focuses on building relationships within the community, seeing such relationships as a prerequisite for raising consciousness.
 This type of organizing is called the community-building approach, which is the opposite of the social action (Alinsky) approach (where the focus is on challenging social and political inequalities that impact the community).
 The community-building approach depends on the participation and collaboration of both community organizers and community members.
 This eliminates the power difference between an organizer and participants.
 Therefore, the community-building approach supports the belief that power rests in the community and community empowerment is the process of building that power.

 Scholars Catherine P. Bradshaw et al. states that feminist organizers believe power is not quantifiable, and that power is created, rather than distributed.
 The hierarchical relationship between organizer and participant is broken down also by facilitating decision-making among community members rather than just by community leaders.
 To build relationships among community members, feminist organizers encourage sharing personal experiences.
 Feminist organizers believe that this forms a sense of interconnectedness and trust among community members which is important in the community organizing process.
 The shift to community building was also caused by external forces, rather than just feminist organizer's motivations.
-During 1980s, the rising neoliberal agenda caused many community organizers to shift to the community-building approach.
+During the 1980s, the rising neoliberal agenda caused many community organizers to shift to the community-building approach.